Skip to content

 For slow nested queries:

-2. Reduce nesting depth
+2. Reduce nesting depth: Lower maxDepth value

 3. Use more specific filters

-4. Consider data structure optimization
+4. Consider data structure optimization (flatten if possible)

 Advanced Patterns